Craig Latta

 Fuji Xerox

-media connectivity with the outside world.
+connectivity with the outside world.
+Most recently, I formed an

-building distributed object applications on the Internet, for
+building distributed object applications, for manipulating various

-systems themselves.
+engineering.
 I also play a mean theremin.

 I'm interested in positions with which I can apply my

-and employee arrangements.
+employee arrangements.

 experience